Specifying Dependencies

 Differentiating among dependencies of the same name

-- Specify the UUID of the ip that has a conflicting name in the catalog using the
+- Specify the UUID of the external project that has a conflicting name in the catalog using the

 uuid

-field to explicitly request this ip as the dependency:
+field to explicitly request this project as the dependency:

 [dependencies]